cloudfoundry/cloud_controller_ng/docs/v3/source/includes/upgrade_guide/new_resources/_service_route_bindings.md

 ### Service Route Bindings

-There is a new resource `service route binding` that represents a binding between a route and a service instance.a
+There is a new resource `service route binding` that represents a binding between a route and a service instance.

-Creation/Deletion of bindings is therefore done via that endpoint in v3.
+Creation/Deletion of these bindings is therefore done via that endpoint in v3.

 This resource also supports metadata both in create and update requests.